-An eye emergency occurs any time you have a foreign object or chemicals in your eye, or when an injury or burn affects your eye area.
-Remember, you should seek medical attention if you ever experience swelling, redness, or pain in your eyes.
+It’s an eye emergency any time you have a foreign object or chemicals in your eye, or when an injury or burn affects your eye or the area around your eyes.
+Remember, you should seek medical attention if you ever experience swelling, redness, or pain in your eyes, or if you receive trauma to one or both eyes.
 Without proper treatment, eye damage can lead to a partial loss of vision or even permanent blindness.

 Symptoms of Eye Injury

 Eye emergencies cover a range of incidents and conditions, each with their own distinct symptoms.

 You should contact InterMountain Eye Associates if it feels like you have something in your eye, or if you experience any of the following symptoms:

 - Pupils that are not the same size

 - One eye is not moving like the other

 - One eye is sticking out or bulging

 - Redness and irritation

 - Light sensitivity (Photophobia)